clnhlzmn/c_queue/readme.md

-# A simple generic FIFO queue in C
+# A simple generic FIFO queue in C for microcontrollers

+Based on [Microcontrollers: Interrupt-safe ring buffers]

 ## features